 Criteria Weighting Interpretation

 Demonstrated Innovation 7% The application clearly indicates how the

 project is innovative.
 If applying for a

 project that primarily supports PwD, the

 application clearly indicates how the

 project will support PwD in an innovative

-Criteria Weighting Interpretation

 way that does not duplicate programs

 funded by other sources.

-SDF Objective(s) and 20% The application clearly indicates how it is
+SDF Training Stream 15% The application clearly indicates how it is

-Focus Area(s) aligned with at least one of the objectives
+Objective(s) and Focus aligned with at least one of the objectives

-and one of the focus areas of the SDF.
+Area(s) and one of the focus areas of the SDF

+Training Stream.
+(See Section 2.1. for

+information on program objectives)

 The application clearly defines outcomes

 of the project, including how it plans to

 meet Key Performance Indicators (KPI)

 (see section 4.3: Performance

 Management, below), provide value for

+Criteria Weighting Interpretation

 money, and achieve expected impacts,

 including benefits to the project target

-In domand Contar (o.g.
-5% group.
+group.

-In-demand Sector (e.g., skilled trades, housing, 3% The application clearly supports an indemand sector and includes compelling
+In-demand Sector (e.g., 15% The application clearly supports an inskilled trades, housing, demand sector and key government

-health care, rationale with labour market evidence.
+health care, priorities, providing compelling rationale

-manufacturing, etc.) rationale with labour market evidence.
+manufacturing, etc.) with labour market evidence.
+(See Section

-Projects supporting increasing the housing

-supply may be prioritized (e.g.,

-construction labour, skilled trades relevant

-to building residential housing).

-0627
+3.2 for information on target sectors.)

-Project Need 20% The application clearly defines the issue
+Project Need 15% The application clearly defines the issue

-that it is seeking to address through the project (e.g., sector, region and/or
+that it is seeking to address through the

+project (e.g., sector, region and/or

 participant group impacted by the issue are

 identified); and includes compelling

 rationale with adequate labour market

 evidence to support the need for the

 intervention being proposed.

-Criteria Weighting Interpretation

 The application clearly describes how the

 activities of the project will lead to the

 intended changes and desired outcomes.

+3
-The application clearly identifies the KPIs

-that will be used to evaluate the
+The application clearly identifies the KPIs that will be used to evaluate the

 effectiveness of the project (see section

 4.3).
 The application includes the

 proponent's projections and a plan for the

 collection and analysis of the data that will

 be used for reporting on achievement of

 KPIs.

+Criteria Weighting Interpretation

 Organizational Capacity 13% The application demonstrates how the

 Primary Applicant's strengths and

 experience (as well as those of any

 applicable partners), are suited to design,

 implement, deliver, and monitor the

 proposed project and expenditures, while

-meeting SDF program integrity and
+meeting SDF Training Stream program

-accountability requirements.
+integrity and accountability requirements.

 Applications that include a sustainability

-plan to continue without SDF funding or
+plan to continue without SDF Training

+Stream funding or secure alternative

-secure alternative sources of funding for
+sources of funding for the project after the

-the project after the SDF funding period
+SDF Training Stream funding period ends

-ends will be prioritized.
+will be prioritized.

-Desired D. F. 0001 The section of the se

 Project Delivery Plan 20% The application provides a detailed

 delivery plan that includes a feasible

 timeline for all key activities, identifies who

 is responsible for tasks, and clearly

 articulates risks and reasonable mitigation

 strategies.

-Criteria Weighting Interpretation Budget 10% The application includes reasonable costs and provides a clear and detailed breakdown of all expenditures, and of any funding from other sources, if applicable.
-The application demonstrates effective use of resources to achieve project objectives within the established timeframe.
-The application demonstrates the attribution methodology of administrative costs.
-Administrative costs do not exceed 15% of operating costs for the proposed project, not including amounts that are funded by other sources.
+Budget 10% The application includes reasonable costs

+and provides a clear and detailed

+breakdown of all expenditures, and of any

+funding from other sources, if applicable.

+The application demonstrates effective use

+of resources to achieve project objectives

+within the established timeframe.

+The application demonstrates the

+attribution methodology of administrative

+costs.
+Administrative costs do not exceed

+Criteria Weighting Interpretation 15% of operating costs for the proposed project, not including amounts that are funded by other sources.
 Cost Sharing 5% The application demonstrates the ability to make cost sharing or other in-kind contributions toward the project.
 This must be reflected in the project budget.

-Notification of Successful Applicants:
+Notification of Selected Applicants and TPA Negotiations:

-Applicants deemed selected by the ministry for SDF funding ("selected applicants") will be notified by the ministry to finalize project activities and a budget to be set out in a TPA.
-The ministry retains the absolute right to not enter into a TPA with any selected applicant, notwithstanding any negotiations.
+The ministry retains sole and absolute discretion to decide which eligible applications are selected for SDF Training Stream funding.
+Applicants selected by the ministry for funding ("selected applicants") will be contacted by the ministry to finalize project activities and a budget to be set out in a TPA.